-The sense of smell can help make sense of what's going on in the world around us.
+The sense of smell can help us understand what's going on in the world around us.
 We can smell things that might appeal to us like dinner being cooked.
 We may also smell things that are not so pleasant, like dirty socks.